demolaf/demolaf/README.md

 ### Hey! 😁
 I'm a Mobile App Developer.
-On my entry level Journey, I hope you find what you're looking for.
+With 2+ years experience.
+I hope you find what you're looking for.
 You can follow me here and on my [Twitter](https://twitter.com/demmss_).

 <p align="left">